rgreminger/tilburg-science-hub/slides/theory.md

 - Start gradually
     - e.g., have a directory structure first + move files; then start to automate __step by step__
-- Have a few templates you can learn from (e.g., on [Tilburg Science Hub](http://tilburgsciencehub.com))
+- Use projects or templates you can learn from (e.g., on [Tilburg Science Hub](http://tilburgsciencehub.com))

-## Programming 101

-- Have clear variable names
-- Use loops where possible
-    - e.g., variable operationalization
-    - e.g., estimation on different slices of the data
-- Modularization of functions
-    - e.g., make your own module for commonly used functions
-    - e.g., modularize functions itself
-- Use of assrts
-    - e.g., `stopifnot()` in R, `assert` in Python

 ## Tidying up

-- Delete what can be deleted
+- Because we versioned, we can *delete what can be deleted*
-- Tests for portability
+- Testing for portability
     - locally: restart PC, rerun
     - locally: wipe `gen`, rerun
     - other computer: run `make`